Skov0/ezSMS/README.md

 The project was tested using JustSMS.dk APi while under development.
 But can be easily modified to fit any APi.<br>
 Edit backend/config/config.php to do so.

-## Demo
+## Please note
-...
-Coming sone.

-It should be noted that this project was made as a temporary solution years ago when I was learning PHP, and lacks error handling, etc. in its current state..
+It should be noted that this project was made as a temporary solution for a client years ago when I was learning PHP, and lacks error handling, etc in its current state..